-When it comes to telephones, arguably the most basic of office tools, many businesses are already using VoIP.
+Many businesses are already using VoIP when it comes to telephones, arguably the most basic of office tools.

 The increased business use of VoIP in South Africa is a very positive trend because these systems are much easier to keep running during outages than their more traditional counterparts.
 Most VoIP telephones can be powered via Power over Ethernet (PoE) – which means the power is coming from the Switch and not from the wall outlet.
 For businesses that haven’t yet shifted to VoIP, this is a reasonably easy transition to make.

 4 – Embrace Power Savvy Hardware